 Note: There’s a similar-sounding award—a full-tuition scholarship.
 Like the name says, this will pay for your tuition but not your other expenses.
 Not too shabby, but the full ride is the real golden ticket.

 Not surprisingly, a full-ride scholarship is very competitive.
 It can focus on academic standing, athletic skill, leadership, or merit; financial need isn’t necessarily a requirement.
 The important thing is to start out with an honest self-evaluation.
 What are your biggest strengths?
 What makes you really shine and stand apart from others in your class?

 It’s hard to generalize, but you can increase your chances by making yourself stand out in one or more areas, and the earlier you can start to develop these unique qualities, the better:

 - Full-ride academic scholarship: Be at the top of your class with a great GPA, take AP/honors classes, and get perfect (or close to perfect) SAT or ACT scores.
-Along with academic merit, it also helps to also have leadership skills or community involvement, too (see below).
+Along with academic merit, it also helps to also have leadership skills or community involvement (see below).

-- Other types of full-ride scholarships: This can include being the first-infamily to attend college, having a specific heritage, or overcoming significant life challenges.
+- Other types of full-ride scholarships: These can include being the first-in-family to attend college, having a specific heritage, or overcoming significant life challenges.
 Some universities (like the University of Virginia) have full-ride scholarships based on financial need.

 What types of full-ride scholarships are available?